SoulboundLabs/contracts/README.md

 ![Emblem Architecture - Subgraph Bridge Smart Contract Interface](https://user-images.githubusercontent.com/4196637/157934435-81973e96-838d-4eb8-9bcd-1a9a03948e5a.jpeg)

 ## Requirements
-1. Store a throwaway private key and API keys in a secrets.json file in the root directory.
+1. Store a throwaway private key and API keys in a secrets.json file in the project's root directory.
 A private key is required for ethers to interact with live networks.
 All other API keys are optional if the corresponding code is removed from hardhat.config.js.
 The Hardhat config expects the following in secrets.json:
    - privateKey (don't use anything with real funds attached)
    - maticVigilKey
    - etherscanKey